floridop/MNXB11-fairytale/fairytale.md

 We is probably a more accurate pronoun.
 What they call AI is nowadays loads of training data and a lot of weights in a series of models.
+Altough,
+I guess we would be an accurate pronun for humans too, since the human brain could be described as a collective.

 On this account, I could linger and describe some of the interesting existing models that drive us...